1962 in the Vietnam War: December

 The reports of several American military officers who had visited South Vietnam were mostly pessimistic.
-They said that President Diệm's control of the ARVN extended to refusing to arm certain units because he feared they would attempt a coup d'état against him.
+They said that Diệm's control of the ARVN extended to refusing to arm certain units because he feared they would attempt a coup d'état against him.
 Regarding the performance of ARVN, one officer said it was "proficient at attacking an open rice field with nothing in it and...quickly bypassing any heavily wooded area that might possible contain a few VC."
 The reports were given to Marine Corps general Victor Krulak, who was preparing to visit South Vietnam as part of a high-level U.S. military mission to assess progress in the war.